Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ###Base output filename

 Choose a directory path and base file name for output files.
-Resistances, current maps, voltage maps, and user interface  settings will all use this base name, along with appropriate suffixes and extensions.
+Resistances, current maps, voltage maps, and configuration files (which save user interface settings and have a .ini extension) will all use this base name, along with appropriate suffixes and extensions.

 ###Create current maps

-Generates current maps for every pair of focal nodes in the pairwise mode, or for the current source and ground configuration specified in the advanced mode.
+When checked, current maps will be generated for every pair of focal nodes in the pairwise mode, or for the current source and ground configuration specified in the advanced mode.
 Current maps have the same dimension as the original input files, with values at each node (cell) representing the amount of current flowing through the node.
 In the pairwise mode, a current map file will be created for each focal node pair, and a cumulative (additive) file will be also written.
-Pairwise current maps will be identical regardless of which node is the source and which is the ground due to symmetry.
+(Note that for a given pair of focal nodes, current maps are identical regardless of which node is the source and which is the ground due to symmetry).
 For the advanced modeling mode, a single map will be written showing current densities at each cell resulting from the current source and ground configurations in the input files.
-These files can be imported into a GIS and displayed as in ??Fig. 6??.
+These files can be displayed in a GIS as in Fig. ??.
 Such maps can be used to identify areas which contribute most to connectivity between focal points (McRae et al. 2008).

-###Create voltage maps

-For the pairwise modeling mode, voltage maps specify node voltages that would be observed for each focal node pair if one node were connected to a 1 amp current source and the other to ground.
-For the advanced modeling mode, voltage maps specify voltages at each cell resulting from the current source and ground configurations in the input files.

 ![](images/image24.png)